Advanced bioinformatics and digital image analysis services for spatial biology

 In oncology, studies have shown that tumors can be classified based on where immune cells reside, which determines a patient’s survival and response to immunotherapy.
 Patients who have poor survival outcome and do not respond to IO therapy tend to have a “desert” state where very few T cells are found in the tumor.
 In contrast, patients who have longer survival rates or respond to therapy tend to be “inflamed” where there is a high infiltration of T cells in the tumor region.
 Additionally, studies have suggested that stromal cells may have a role in survival and IO response by excluding immune cells from cancer cells.
 Together, these observations further warrant investigation of the spatial relationship between these populations.

-Currently, there are numerous therapies being developed that target cells who activate T cells and require close contact between them.
+There are numerous therapies in development targeting cells that activate T cells and require close contact between them.
 With the imaging data and their subsequent proximity analysis, observations regarding the spatial distance between these cells and/or cells in certain regions in a diseased state can be made, and, also, how new therapies can affect and/or is affected by these relationships.

 Clinical Relationship Analysis